LafeLabs/thing/README.md

 To learn the skills needed to [hack](https://en.wikipedia.org/wiki/Hacker_culture) the code to your purposes, you need to learn JavaScript, HTML, and some PHP, all of which are best learned from [https://www.w3schools.com/](https://www.w3schools.com/).

+Note that in the Geometron system we associate the basic Five Languages with the Five Elements as follows: Fire = JavaScript, Air = CSS, Water = HTML, Aether = PHP, and Earth = Geometron.